directus/directus/docs/self-hosted/email-templates.md

 ## 1. Create a template file

-Custom email templates are stored in the `templates` folder in your extensions folder.
+Custom email templates are stored in the configured `EMAIL_TEMPLATES_PATH` location, which defaults to the `./templates` folder relative to your project.
 Every template is a [`liquid`](https://liquidjs.com) file that can render whatever you want!

 ```
 /extensions/templates/<template-name>.liquid